BROOKELAB/SARS-CoV-2-within-host-evolution/README.md

 This workflow quantifies the temporal and spatial dynamics of intra-host single nucleotide variants (iSNVs) in longitudinally sampled populations of SARS-CoV-2.

-Scripts produce the figures associated with [Within-host evolutionary dynamics and tissue compartmentalization during acute SARS-CoV-2 infection](https://doi.org/10.1101/2022.06.21.497047), Farjo et al. (2022).
+Scripts generate the figures associated with [Within-host evolutionary dynamics and tissue compartmentalization during acute SARS-CoV-2 infection](https://doi.org/10.1101/2022.06.21.497047), Farjo et al. (2022).

 # Requirements and setup